KadTheHunter/Misc-Python-Scripts/README.md

 This script was made to generate galleries for my personal website, specifically the [AI](https://kadthehunter.github.io/ai/) and [Greentexts](https://kadthehunter.github.io/greentexts/) pages.
 Because of this, the script is a bit more focused on my specific use cases (needing to sort the gallery by numbers in the file names, having `_Thumb.webp` thumbnails, etc.), but should still be usable by others.

+### Detect Double Images
+[`DetectDoubleImages.py`](DetectDoubleImages.py) scans a specified directory (and subdirectories) for images, calculates their hashes, and returns a list of duplicate images.

+This script was concocted to help me sort through more than 1.3k saved posts from 4chan, around 200 of which turned out to be duplicates.
+The returned list isn't the nicest or most readable, but it works and that's all that matters.

 ## How to Use
 1. **Bedrock Command Automation**:
     - Edit the `commands = []` list with your desired commands.